 Men spend more than $1 billion annually on the three most popular drugs for erectile dysfunction (ED).
 More than 25 million men in the U.S. have ED, but because the degree of it is so variable, only 5 percent of them have sought treatment, according to the American Urological Association.
 Still, it’s big business.
-So, it probably comes as no surprise to you that there is an increasing array of “natural” alternatives flooding the market.
+So, it probably comes as no surprise to you that there is an increasing array of “natural” remedies for erectile dysfunction flooding the market.

-With names like “yohimbe bark” and “horny goat’s weed,” these products are unregulated by the U.S. Food and Drug Administration (FDA).
+With names like “yohimbe bark” and “horny goat’s weed,” these natural remedies are unregulated by the U.S. Food and Drug Administration (FDA).
 You can easily buy them by mail and at convenience stores.
 These products promise to be cheaper than the ED drugs you see constantly advertised on television, but just as effective.

 But the FDA recently warned that these alternatives could be risky, even dangerous to your health.
 The basis for that warning is the contents of these alternative products.
-The problem became national news when former basketball Lamar Odom was rushed to the hospital, after reportedly taking 10 herbal “Viagras.
+The problem became national news when former basketball Lamar Odom was rushed to the hospital, after reportedly taking 10 herbal “Viagras.”